‘Freedom is destiny of people of Indian-occupied Kashmir’

 The central leadership of the Majlis Wahdat-e-Muslimeen (MWM) has decided to observe Kashmir Solidarity Week from Saturday.
 The announcement for this was made during a news conference that was held at the Karachi Press Club on Sunday.

-The MWM leaders said that on Kashmir Solidarity Day on Friday, the entire nation will voice its support for the rights of the Kashmiri people with complete enthusiasm at events organised in support of the oppressed people of Kashmir.
+The Majlis Wahdat-e-Muslimeen leaders said that on Kashmir Solidarity Day on Friday, the entire nation will voice its support for the rights of the Kashmiri people with complete enthusiasm at events organised in support of the oppressed people of Kashmir.

 They said that members of their party’s Sindh chapter will gather at the Jamia Masjid Noor Iman in Karachi, from where they will start their main protest rally, adding that candles will also be lit for the people of Kashmir.